WHO: Half of mental health disorders start at adolescence | TODAY.NG

 Guterres said: “Poor mental health during adolescence has an impact on educational achievement and increases the risk of alcohol and substance use and violent behaviour.

-“A great deal of mental health conditions are both preventable and treatable, especially if we start looking after our mental health at an early age”.
+“A great deal of mental health conditions is both preventable and treatable, especially if we start looking after our mental health at an early age.”

 The UN chief stressed that many children and teenagers caught up in conflicts and disasters worldwide, were particularly at risk of psychological distress.